 Credit hours: 4 undergraduate

 The credit hours are awarded to those who successfully complete the program's academic requirements.
-Course requirements include class discussion participation, reading assignments, homework and quizzes, and a final case study project.
+Course requirements include class discussion participation, reading assignments, homework and quizzes, and mid-term and final exams.

 Course credit and final grade information will be available through the Institute for Professional office upon the program's completion, and will be reflected on the university's system at the end of the university's regular academic quarter.